 - General Assembly is held if more than one plus half of the members entitled to attend are present and in case of the dissolution of MÜDEK if two-thirds of the members are present; in case the first meeting is postponed due to failure to reach the quorum, quorum shall not be sought in the second meeting.
 However, the number of members attending the second meeting shall not be less than twice the number of the principal members of the Executive Board and the Auditing Board.

 ARTICLE 10 Meeting Principles for the General Assembly

 - Members wishing to attend the General Assembly may access the assembly after signing next to their names on the "List of General Assembly Members" issued by the Executive Board.

-- If the assembly quorum is reached, this is recorded in the minutes, and the assembly is opened by the Chair of the Executive Board, or any member of the Executive Board appointed by the chair.
+- If the assembly quorum is reached, this is recorded in the minutes, and the assembly meeting is opened by the Chair of the Executive Board, or any member of the Executive Board appointed by the Chair.
 In the case quorum is not reached, the Executive Board shall note this in the minutes.

 - Each member representing herself/himself or a corporate member has one vote in the General Assembly; this vote has to be cast in person.

 - During the General Assembly, the election of the members of the Executive Board and the Auditing Board should take place by secret ballot; other resolutions shall be made by open ballot unless a decision is made otherwise.
 Members cast secret votes on papers stamped by the chair of the committee or ballot, which are collected in an empty container or box.
 The chair of the committee ensures that ballots are counted openly after the voting process is completed.
 In a vote by open ballot, the chair of the committee shall determine the method to be used.